namjaejeon/smb3-kernel/Documentation/filesystems/ntfsplus.rst

 project called ntfsprogs-plus by forking from ntfs-3g after removing unnecessary ntfs fuse implementation. fsck.ntfs can be used for ntfs testing with xfstests as well as for recovering corrupted NTFS device.
-Download the following ntfsplus-plus and can use mkfs.ntfs and fsck.ntfs.
+Download the following ntfsprogs-plus and can use mkfs.ntfs and fsck.ntfs.

   https://github.com/ntfsprogs-plus/ntfsprogs-plus